aut0b0ts/terrafrom_autobots/create_ec2/readme.md

 You've successfully created and managed an AWS EC2 instance using Terraform!
 This guide should help you get started with basic Terraform operations and AWS resource management.

-Feel free to modify the configuration to suit your needs and explore more advanced Terraform features.

 Happy Terraforming!